- MTB Rides /

 By starting in Somerset and heading east you have a good chance of cycling with the wind behind you.
 However those riding east to west are rewarded with a finish beside the Severn Estuary on Weston Super Mare promenade.

 Cycling the trail over a weekend is a decent challenge for serious riders and requires good trail and weather conditions.
-Transfers back to your cars can be provided, or you can return home from Winchester railway station.
+You can return home or back to Weston Super Mare using mainline train services from Winchester railway station.

 Day 1 - Weston-Super-Mare to Warminster - 62 miles / 101 kms